All right, change batteries and let's see if that helps.

 There are all kinds of countries and people around the world who are trying to do it.

-Some point you have to ask yourself what's worth fighting for.
+At some point, you have to ask yourself what's worth fighting for.

-And when you've got people joining the U.S. military volunteering to go to hot spots around the world to defend all of this, you have to say they've drawn the line.
+And when you've got people joining the U.S. military volunteering to go to hotspots around the world to defend all of this, you have to say they've drawn the line.

 And not everybody will.

-Some people just want to go around and live a hedonistic happy-go-lucky life and fine and dandy, country permits that, but those that take these things seriously have to, at some point, stand up for what you believe.
+But those that take these things seriously have to, at some point, stand up for what you believe.

 Otherwise, you run the risk of having it mowed down.